anton-liauchuk/java-interview/core.md

 String pool is the special memory region where Strings are stored by the JVM.
 ###### Relative links:
 - https://www.baeldung.com/java-string-pool

+## What is the difference between StringBuilder and StringBuffer?
+All public methods of StringBuffer are synchronized, it provides Thread safety but on a performance cost.

 [Home Page](README.md)